 As the previous chart indicated, listening is a vital part of completing communications.
-It is also probably the most overlooked process in interpersonal communication.
-Since it is a vital part of understanding each other, we need to develop skills in listening.
-Effective listening comes from developing empathy and using effective listening skills.
+Since it is also a vital part of understanding each other, we need to develop skills in listening.
 The process known as Active Listening is an excellent way to listen.
 It is exactly what the words indicate - you become an active listener.
 As a listener, it becomes your responsibility to grasp what you are hearing.

-Effective listening does not just happen--it requires much effort and hard work.
 An active listener can no longer be satisfied to be a passive absorber of words spoken by someone else.
-You take an active part in gathering the facts and feelings of what is being said to you.
+You take an active part in gathering facts and feelings of what is being said to you.
 You help the speaker (sender) work out what they want you to understand in the communications.